 The subsequent Olympics in Paris (1900) and St. Louis (1904) were largely disappointments.
 Needing to bolster more support and publicity for the cause, Coubertin looked to the Olympics’ roots and asked Rome to be the fourth host city.
-Unfortunately Mount Vesuvius erupted in 1906 which ended the country’s bid.
-So in 1908, London took up the reins and hosted the fourth Modern Olympic Games.
+Unfortunately Mount Vesuvius erupted in 1906 which ended that country’s bid.
+In 1908, London took up the reins and hosted the fourth modern Olympic Games.
 Deford writes, “All else had been prelude only now had the modern Olympics truly begun.”

 Although the games’ original religious focus had not been resurrected alongside the showcase of athleticism, the modern games were not without religious influence.
 According to USA Today, De Courbin himself said, “The first essential characteristic of the Olympics, both ancient as well as modern, is to be a religion above and outside the churches.”
 Additionally, several Olympic mottoes were coined by clergy such as “citius, altius, fortius” (faster, higher, stronger.)